 In Billions of Years, the Sun Will Swallow the Earth

-A literature-visual installation exploring the themes of parenthood and childhood between the tumultuous years of 2016-2020.
+A literature-visual installation exploring the themes of immigration, childhood and of place and time.

 A very slow animated GIF; each frame is visible for about ten seconds.
 Bethnal Green Churchyard in Winter.
 A whippet is meandering back and forth across a snowy path; it pauses midway to seemingly glance at the camera, then vanishes out of sight.